AK-12: AK-19

-Revealed during the International Military-Technical Forum ARMY-2020 exhibition, the AK-19 is a variant of the AK-12 chambered in 5.56×45mm NATO upon the request of potential international clients.
-It was later unveiled to the public during the IDEX 2021.
-Like the updated AK-12, that was also revealed during the ARMY-2020 exhibition, the AK-19 features a redesigned polymer L-shaped stock, a redesigned pistol grip and trigger guard, and a new rotary dioptre rear sight.
+The AK-19 is a variant of the AK-12 chambered in 5.56×45mm NATO cartridge, designed for the export market.
+It was revealed during the International Military-Technical Forum ARMY-2020 exhibition, then was later unveiled to the public during the IDEX 2021, and was put into series production in 2022..
+Like the updated AK-12 (2020 model), that was also revealed during the ARMY-2020 exhibition, the AK-19 features a redesigned polymer L-shaped stock, a redesigned pistol grip and trigger guard, and a new rotary dioptre rear sight.
 The AK-19 also features a birdcage-type flash suppressor that features slots for a quick detachable sound suppressor.
-The rifle weighs 3.5 kg when empty, has a barrel length of 415 mm, a full length of 935 mm (36.8 in), and uses a proprietary 30-round magazine.
+The rifle has a barrel length of 415 mm, a full length of 875–935 mm, an empty weight of 3.8 kg, and uses either a proprietary 30-round box magazine or a 45-round RPK-21 box magazine.